sharenowTech/erna/README.md

 ```

 ### `[MATCH_INTERVAL=1,2,3,4,5]`
-Pass in a comma-separated list of week numbers per month matching the pattern `/^[1-5](,[1-5])?$/`.
+Pass in a comma-separated list of week numbers per month matching the pattern `/^[0-5](,[0-5])?$/`.
 It filters the generated events by week numbers.
 So passing `1,3` excludes all events scheduled in the second, fourth and fifth week of a month.
+Passing only `0` means that no regular events are scheduled.

 Example:
 ```sh